1. What’s your story? Where are you from?

-Drawing (obsess haha), baking sweets, reading all kind of books and going to the nature as soon as I can.
+Drawing (obsess haha), baking sweets, reading all kinds of books and going to nature as soon as I can.

 15. If you weren’t an artist, what would you be?

-I studied nursing before arts, so I would be working as a nurse.
+I studied nursing before the arts, so I would be working as a nurse.